2022 State Guide to Scattering Ashes - Tennessee Edition

 Funeral homes in Tennessee and many other states are asked questions each day about scattering ashes.
 This includes whether or not scattering is permitted, where in Tennessee you can scatter ashes, and what type of urn should be used to scatter?
 In this Tennessee state guide we provide insight to answer these questions and many others.

-Rules in Tennessee for Storing and Scattering Ashes
+Laws in Tennessee About Storing and Scattering Ashes

 In Tennessee, no state laws exist that restrict people from storing or scattering a loved one or pet’s ashes.
 Cremated ashes can be kept in a grave, crypt niche, urn, or other container of a family’s choosing.